kaaac/rlt-theme-helper/README.md

 The extension adds hints and validation regarding possible properties, consistent with the rules applicable to creating/editing themes for Racing League Tools

+### NEW!
+Snippet Provider

+Place your cursor in place where you want to start new block - in place where should be { and hit Ctrl+Alt+R. Choose block of your choice, navigate through defined placeholders using Tab.

+Supported blocks:
+  - BlockRoot
+  - Canvas
+  - ColorizeBackground
+  - Component (create)
+  - Component (use)
+  - Dock
+  - Image
+  - ItemStack
+  - Public Property
+  - Shape
+  - Stack
+  - Style (definition)
+  - Table
+  - Table - Column
+  - Table - MultiColumn
+  - Text
+  - Theme Description
+  - Theme Link
+  - Trigger (single)
+  - Trigger - Setter

 ### Json Validation with detailed properties for

   - blocks in layer.json files